chriseldredge/broccoli-exec/README.md

 A [Broccoli](https://github.com/joliss/broccoli) plugin that executes arbitrary external tools to transform a tree.

+[broccoli-caching-writer](https://www.npmjs.org/package/broccoli-caching-writer) is used to avoid running the tool unless one or more files in the source tree have changed.

 ### Usage

 This silly example finds files in the source tree and does a word count on each file,